kvnxiao/tauri-nextjs-template/README.md

 This will start a local Next.js development server on `localhost:3000`

-### Running development server using Tauri window:
+### Running development server and use Tauri window:

-To develop and run the frontend on a Tauri window:
+To develop and run the frontend in a Tauri window:

 ```shell
 yarn tauri dev
 ```

-This will load the Next.js frontend directly in a Tauri webview window.
+This will load the Next.js frontend directly in a Tauri webview window, in addition to starting a development server on `localhost:3000`.

 ### Source structure